metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_cluster_template_v1alpha1_manifest.md

 Optional:

-- `config_ref` (Attributes) ConfigRef is a reference to a resource containing the keys.The reference is optional to allow users/operators to specifyBootstrap.DataSecretName without the need of a controller. (see [below for nested schema](#nestedatt--spec--template--spec--ssh_keys--config_ref))
+- `config_ref` (Attributes) ConfigRef is a reference to a resource containing the keys.
+The reference is optional to allow users/operators to specify Bootstrap.DataSecretName without the need of a controller. (see [below for nested schema](#nestedatt--spec--template--spec--ssh_keys--config_ref))
 - `data_secret_name` (String) DataSecretName is the name of the secret that stores ssh keys.

 <a id="nestedatt--spec--template--spec--ssh_keys--config_ref"></a>